golincode/golin-code-academy/creating-websites/hour-1/html-hour-1.md

 </p>
 ```

-- Grouping the text together in a block
+- Grouping the text together in a logical block
 ```
 <div>
     <h3> Decorating for Christmas at Golin! </h3>